zhangyuc/splash/api.md

 delayedAddArray(*key*, *delta*) | The same as `addArray`, but the operation will not be executed until the next time the same element is processed. delayedAddArrayElement(*key*, *delta*, *delta*) | The same as `addArrayElement`, but the operation will not be executed until the next time the same element is processed. multiplyArray(*key*, *gamma*) | Multiply all elements of the array by a real number `gamma`.
 The computation complexity of this operation is **O(1)**, independent of the dimension of the array. dontSync(*key*) | The system will not synchronize this variable at the next round of synchronization.
-It will improve the communication efficiency, but may cause unpredictable consistency issues.
+This will improve the communication efficiency, but may cause unpredictable consistency issues.
 Don't register a variable as `dontSync` unless you are sure that it will never be used by other partitions.
 The `dontSync` declaration is only effective at the current iteration. dontSyncArray(*key*) | The same as `dontSync`, but the object is an array.

 <br>

 # Splash Configurations

-The Splash Configuration class allows the user customizing the algorithm execution.
+The Splash Configuration class allows the user to customize the execution of the algorithm.
 Given a SplashConf instance `spc`, the properties are set by

 ~~~
 spc.set(propertyName,propertyValue)